- Deutsche Version

 How to Request Guest Speaker for a School Visit

 The Public Affairs Sections of the U.S. Embassy Berlin and the U.S. Consulates in Germany coordinate the program.
-Interested schools should contact the below listed program coordinator at the Embassy or Consulate responsible for their region using the request form (in German) to request a visit by an American guest speaker.
+Interested schools should contact the below listed program coordinator at the Embassy or Consulate responsible for their region using the request form (in German, pdf) to request a visit by an American guest speaker.

 American Speaker Volunteers Welcome!